Lyme Disease Symptoms and Treatment for Dogs

 Bee propolis, sold in health food stores as a cold and flu preventive, is an excellent topical disinfectant and natural antibiotic.
 Liquid propolis can be applied to bites, cuts, burns, and other injuries with an eyedropper or mixed with small amounts of aloe vera gel to treat larger areas.
 Reapply frequently for best results, especially on the day of a tick bite and for the next two to three days.

-Antibiotics: the Lyme Disease First Line of Treatment
+Antibiotics: the Go-To Lyme Disease Treatment

 Lyme-infected dogs improve so dramatically on antibiotics that many veterinarians regard their response as a Lyme disease test in itself.
 If an athletic, healthy dog experiences sudden-onset lameness from inflamed, tender joints, and recovers overnight on antibiotics, it’s probably Lyme disease.
 “In most cases, you see results in 24 hours,” says Dr. Cappel.